Nserino1/PGT_RSA/GroupPresentation.md

 ### How to Use This Pipeline with Your Own Data:
 This pipeline can be adapted for any multi-echo fMRI dataset.
 To use these scripts with your own data, you'll need to update file paths, subject IDs, task names, and parameters specific to your acquisition.
-This script uses different example data so please be careful.
+This pipeline uses different example data so please be careful.
 Sorry to any confusion!

 What you'll need to edit: